impl-rs/ethereum-transaction-crawler/README.md

 where `HTTP_PROVIDER_URL` is a URL to an Ethereum node, you can use Alchemy's free tier for this.

-Alchemy has a generous free tier, but because this crawler runs through all blocks from the inputted block number to the current block number, it can take a while to run.
+Alchemy has a generous free tier, but because this crawler runs concurrently through all blocks and transactions from the inputted block number to the current block number, it can take a while to run.
 If you want to run the crawler for a large number of blocks, you can use a paid tier from Alchemy or another Ethereum node provider.

 To handle when the crawler exceeds the rate limit of the Ethereum node, the crawler uses `RetryClient` from `ethers-rs`.
 This allows the crawler to retry requests when the rate limit is exceeded using an exponential backoff strategy.